TruthSeeker99/dataviz-project-proposal/README.md

 ---

+### Prototype 2.3: US Mainland Temperature Visualization (Refactor & Regional Preparation) ([VizHub](https://vizhub.com/TruthSeeker99/8a01251225e949428b316b31def1a4fd))

+This week’s work mainly focused on **code reorganization and structural cleanup** rather than new visual features.
+After several rounds of incremental changes, the implementation had become **too complex and difficult to maintain**, so I decided to spend time restructuring the codebase for long-term stability and clarity.

+During this process, I found that earlier AI-assisted edits had caused performance and rendering issues — the editor even crashed (white screen) due to excessive logic nesting and computation load.
+This experience showed that for **complex, data-driven visualizations**, relying on automatic code generation is unreliable and may introduce hidden dependencies or inefficiencies.
+Therefore, the priority this week was to **manually refactor and document** each module to ensure stable execution and clearer interaction flow.

+Although the restructuring is still in progress, this step will make it easier to add the **regional division grouping** and subsequent interaction logic in future updates.

+---

+#### Future Directions
+- Continue refining and simplifying code modules to improve maintainability and performance.
+- Reintroduce and extend the **U.S. regional division layer** with proper outlines and legend interaction.
+- Explore **multi-level comparison** across states, divisions, and time periods once the structure is stable.

+---

 ## Open Questions
 * For categorical-heavy attributes in the student dataset, which encoding best avoids overlap and ensures readability?
 * For the trust network, how best to visualize large graphs without losing clarity?